gdoshi2/gdoshi2.github.io/_pages/about.md

 Selected Research Topics
 ----
 <img align="right" width="320" height="320" src="images/new_projects.gif">  <br/> <br/>
-Market Impacts of Transmission Expansion: What is the effect on markups set by fossil fuel generators?
-What are the long-run effects on entry of new wind projects and carbon emissions? <br/>
+Short- and Long-Run Impact of Electricity Grid Expansion (**JMP**): What is the effect on markups set by fossil fuel generators?
+What are the long-run effects on entry of new wind projects and exit of fossil fuel generators? <br/>
 <br/><br/><br/><br/>

 <img align="right" width="400" height="450" src="images/wind_curtailment.gif">  <br/> <br/>